 The last two hours of the flight was uneventful and we landed in Hawaii just about 30 minutes behind schedule.
 I had 45 minutes still before my next flight, so I disembarked and headed towards flight that would take me onwards to Guam.

-Boarding Process 1/10 – Staff lied about the delay, made up an excuse, then acted rush to get us on the plane.
+Boarding Process 1/10 – Staff lied about the delay, made up an excuse, then rushed to get us on the plane.
 No extra services for those seated in the Premium cabin

-Seat comfort: 7/10 – Standard domestic first class seat, plenty of leg room
+Seat comfort: 7/10 – Standard domestic first class recliner seat, plenty of legroom and a winged headrests.
+A pretty standard domestic first class seat.

 Meal: 4/10 – small, lacking protein, only real good part of it was the fruit salad and desert